6 Ways High School Students Can Prepare for Careers in Sports

 Leverage your athletic experiences by joining a team and staying in contact with coaches and other leaders who may be able to boost your career later.
 Plus, you will learn all about winning, losing, teamwork, overcoming adversity, the value of practice habits, and many other life lessons that will inform your professional career.

 Even if you are pursuing a career in an area such as sports marketing, you'll have a better chance for success if you have your own experiences as an athlete to draw from.

 If your true passion is coaching or scouting, advance as far as you can as an athlete.
 Coaches and scouts are almost exclusively always former players—especially at the highest levels.

-2. Being a Student Manager
+2. Be a Student Manager

 Not every student who wants to play high school sports has the ability to make a team, but there are other ways to launch a sports career.
 A student manager in high school can gain valuable knowledge and experience and possibly parlay that into a student manager role in college or another sports-related opportunity.

 Regardless of the type of sports career you pursue, the experience you gain working with and supporting athletes and coaches provides you with industry knowledge and experience to help you get a foot in the door.